home-assistant/home-assistant.io/source/_integrations/fritz.markdown

 It is possible to change some behaviors through the integration options.
 These can be changed at **AVM FRITZ!Box Tools** -> **Configure** on the Integrations page.

-- **Consider home**: Number of seconds that must elapse before considering a disconnected device "not at home"
+- **Consider home**: Number of seconds that must elapse before considering a disconnected device "not at home".

 ## Additional info